chryswoods/versioned_dir_legacy/README.md

 All night all day

 They ate my tuna and they sway,
-But tiger cubs are better anyway
+But tiger cubs are better anyway,
 They have black and orange stripes,
 And get lots of likes,

+Tigers live in the wild,
+They scare my child